singularity-code/scim-endpoint/README.md

 > java -jar -Dserver.port=8080 personify-scim-server-1.1.1.RELEASE.jar

-When port 8080 is already taken or other problems occur, edit the jar -> find application.properties and adapt the server.port or other settings.
+When port 8080 is already taken or other problems occur, adapt the server.port via the commandline.

 SSL can also be configured this way ( see spring-boot documentation and sample in application.properties for this ).